Posts

 Learn the five steps to upskill and reskill manufacturing employees.
 Find out the benefits such as improving productivity and retention.

-Although the terms upskill and reskill are used interchangeably, they are not the same.
+While the terms ‘upskill’ and ‘reskill’ in reference to manufacturing workers are often used interchangeably, they are not the same.

 Upskilling refers to cultivating a worker’s skillset to help them excel in their current role.
 Meanwhile, reskilling involves teaching an employee new skills in order to transition to a new role.